 Despite their entire squad costing less than Cristiano Ronaldo, Ajax managed to overcome the likes of Real Madrid and Juventus on their run to the Champions League semi-finals last season.
 It wasn’t a typical underdog story, however.
 They continually took the game to their opponents, stunning them with elegant, dynamic football.

-There was also a simplicity to their game that made them even more attractive to watch.
-Everything appeared so effortless and natural, with youngsters such as Frenkie de Jong and Matthijs de Ligt controlling more illustrious opponents at ease.
+Youngsters such as Frenkie de Jong and Matthijs de Ligt controlled more illustrious opponents with relative ease.
 But was it all just down to talent?
 Or did the underlying principles enforced by the coach make the team better than it’s individual parts?

 “One system doesn’t add up in football anymore.
 Take Frenkie, he’s an adventurer, always en route with and without the ball.
 Can you put him at 6 just to switch the play?
 He’s away too often for that.
 Eventually I decided to play with two number 6’s on the pitch.”